henrany/Algorithms/README.md

 # Algorithms

-This is a repository for the implementation of the various known algorithms as i study<br>
+This is a repository for the implementation of the various known algorithms with explanations as i study<br>
 them along the way